References to writings by other authors

 For references to the writings of Sri Aurobindo, see the list of abbreviations in Appendix 4-1

-As of now, the following is no more than a repository for references that occurred in some of the texts from which passages were used as sources for the chapters in this book.
-[CHECK entire text, and COMPLETE following list]
+As of now, the following is no more than a repository for some of the references that happened to occur in texts from which passages were used as sources for the chapters in this book.
+The entire text is still to be checked and this list is still to be completed.

 Braud, W. (2008).
 Patanjali yoga and siddhis: Their relevance to parapsychological theory and research.
 In K. Ramakrishna Rao & al. (Eds.), Handbook of Indian psychology (pp. 217–243).
 Delhi: Foundation Books.